rakshita-vijay/rag-agentic-ai/001_10_min_crash_course_on_ai_agents.md

 3 things: LLMs, AI Workflows, AI Agents

-when we ask lLMs to give us an answer to something, if it not available to them (personal info/company data), then we can provide access to this info by introducing a 'control logic', which is to allow access to specified sites/external things to search for the response there
+- when we ask lLMs to give us an answer to something, if it not available to them (personal info/company data), then we can provide access to this info by introducing a 'control logic'
+- 'control logic': allows access to specified sites/external things to search for the response there

-but at the end of the day, we cannot give access to everything in the world although vast, it is a 'limited' access
+- but at the end of the day, we cannot give access to everything in the world
+- although vast, it is a 'limited' access

-thus, we use RAG (Retrieval Augmented Generation)
+- thus, we use RAG (Retrieval Augmented Generation)
-                  helps AI models 'look things up' before they answer it is AI workflow, basically
+  - helps AI models 'look things up' before they answer
+  - it is AI workflow, basically

 the human gives the input to the ai, defining steps: A, B, C but, what if we ask a question to an AI, then THE AI DEFINES STEPS ABC, and then executes them, and gives us the final responses without the intermediate (the ai does it all for us)